History of science and technology in Africa: West Africa and the Sahel

+A Nok sculpture portrays two individuals, along with their goods, in a dugout canoe.
+Both of the anthropomorphic figures in the watercraft are paddling.
+The Nok terracotta depiction of a dugout canoe may indicate that Nok people utilized dugout canoes to transport cargo, along tributaries (e.g., Gurara River) of the Niger River, and exchanged them in a regional trade network.
+The Nok terracotta depiction of a figure with a seashell on its head may indicate that the span of these riverine trade routes may have extended to the Atlantic Coast.
+In the maritime history of Africa, there is the earlier Dufuna canoe, which was constructed approximately 8000 years ago in the northern region of Nigeria; as the second earliest form of water vessel known in Sub-Saharan Africa, the Nok terracotta depiction of a dugout canoe was created in the central region of Nigeria during the first millennium BCE.

-In the 14th century CE King Abubakari II, the brother of King Mansa Musa of the Mali Empire is thought to have had a great armada of ships sitting on the coast of West Africa.
-The ships would communicate with each other by drums.
+In the 14th century CE King Abubakari II, the brother of King Mansa Musa of the Mali Empire is thought to have had a great number of boats sitting on the coast of West Africa.
+The boats would communicate with each other by drums.
+Malian boats at this time were canoes of different sizes.

 Numerous sources attest that the inland waterways of West Africa saw extensive use of war-canoes and vessels used for war transport where permitted by the environment.
 Most West African canoes were of single log construction, carved and dug-out from one massive tree trunk.
 The primary method of propulsion was by paddle and in shallow water, poles.
 Sails were also used to a lesser extent, particularly on trading vessels.
 The silk cotton tree provided many of the most table logs for massive canoe building, and launching was via wooden rollers to the water.
 Boat building specialists were to emerge among certain peoples, particularly in the Niger Delta.